-The Master of Education program in Curriculum and Instruction prepares master teachers who use and produce research for instructional improvement and to make informed curriculum decisions school-wide.
+The Master of Education program in Curriculum and Instruction prepares master teachers who use and produce research for instructional improvement and to make informed curriculum decisions schoolwide.

 Candidates apply for admission to the M.Ed. program through the LaGrange College Department of Education.
 At the time of admission, all candidates are advised by the Department Chair.
-There are two course plans available for M.Ed. candidates: a 13 month and a 23 month plan.
 The LaGrange College Department of Education will maintain records of admission and supporting documents, a checklist of entry requirements, and candidacy status.